awsdocs/amazon-chime-user-guide/doc_source/chime-requirements.md

 # System requirements<a name="chime-requirements"></a>

-Before you get set up with Amazon Chime, first make sure that you meet the following requirements for your operating system\.
+Before you set up Amazon Chime, first make sure you meet the following requirements\.

 Amazon Chime provides client applications for the following operating systems\.